Christine Lake (New Hampshire)

 Christine Lake is a 197 acre water body located in Coos County in northern New Hampshire, United States, in the town of Stark.
 The lake lies southeast of the Percy Peaks and north of the Upper Ammonoosuc River.
-Water from Christine Lake flows via the Upper Ammonoosuc to the Connecticut River at Groveton and thence south to Long Island Sound.
+The lake is fed by spring brooks on the upper end, and the water from Christine Lake flows via the Upper Ammonoosuc to the Connecticut River at Groveton and thence south to Long Island Sound.

 The lake is classified as a coldwater fishery, with observed species including brook trout, brown trout, and smallmouth bass.
+Along with Dublin Pond, the lake was one of only two locations where the now extinct silver trout could be found.